-Nothing in these regulations limits the right of the complainant to file a lawsuit in either state or federal court, or to contact law enforcement officials if the sexual harassment involves unwanted physical touching, coerced physical confinement or coerced sex acts, or other acts which may constitute a crime.
+Nothing in these regulations shall be construed to limit the right of the complainant to file a lawsuit in either state or federal court, or to contact law enforcement officials if the sexual harassment involves unwanted physical touching, coerced physical confinement or coerced sex acts, which may constitute a crime.
+No district contract or collective bargaining agreement entered into after July 11, 2018 may include a binding arbitration clause for sexual harassment requiring arbitration before bringing the matter to a court.

-Nondisclosure Agreements
+Nondisclosure agreements

 The district may include nondisclosure agreements (to not disclose the underlying facts and circumstances of a sexual harassment complaint) in any sexual harassment settlement agreement or resolution only if it is the complainant's preference.
-Any such nondisclosure agreement will be provided in writing to all parties in plain English and, if applicable, in the primary language of the complainant.
-Complainants have twenty-one days to consider any such nondisclosure provision before it is signed by all parties, and have seven days to revoke the agreement after signing.
-Nondisclosure agreements only become effective after this seven-day period has passed.
+Any such nondisclosure agreement shall be provided to all parties.
+Complainants shall have twenty-one days to consider any such nondisclosure provision before it is signed by all parties, and shall have seven days to revoke the agreement after signing.
+Nondisclosure agreements shall only become effective after this seven-day period has passed.